cutejaneii/docker.uwsgi-nginx-flask-spark/README.md

 To run it:

-> docker run -d -p 8899:80 -v {folder}:/app cutejaneii/docker.uwsgi.nginx-flask-spark
+> docker run -d -p 8899:80 --name api -v {folder}:/app cutejaneii/docker.uwsgi.nginx-flask-spark

+### Important! ###

+DO NOT FORGET TO MAP HOST FOLDER WHEN BUILD A CONTAINER, SINCE THIS IMAGE DO NOT HAVE ANY API CODE IN IT.